 I must say, I was afraid for safety – and I was going here alone!
 On our TVs, we have only bad news about this country.
-In Western media, Iran is presented as an evil, aggressive and hostile nation, a threat to the region and the world, same as North Korea… Not to speak about Hollywood productions showing Iranians in the worst possible way.
+In Western media, Iran is presented as an evil, aggressive and hostile nation, a treat to the region and the world, same as North Korea… Not to speak about Hollywood productions showing Iranians in the worst possible way.
 The terrible news and images we see in our TVs from wars in Iraq, Syria, or Afghanistan, most Western people associate also with Iran.

 I knew that there was no ongoing war here, but it was hard to forget the image of Iran we get from the European media – a dangerous place, full of fanatics that hate Westerners and the secret police just waiting to put you in prison under any pretext.
-Also, with economic problems and many Iranians going across hard times – perhaps there will be lots of common crimes targeting supposedly rich foreign tourists?
+Also, with economic problems and many Iranians going across hard times – perhaps there will be lots of common crime targeting supposedly rich foreign tourists?

 That’s why, when I told my family, friends about my plans to travel to Iran – all misconceptions surfaced!
 So, there would be a war here, the country would be full of Afghan Taliban, or Arab terrorists, or both of them)) just waiting to cut off our heads.
 Explosions on daily basis, evil and hating Europeans local populace – to say it short I was a kind of crazy kamikaze looking deliberately for big problems or just bored with being still alive.